Survey on Near-Space Information Networks: Channel Modeling, Transmission, and Networking Perspectives: Characterizing the NSINs and USE CASES

-NSIN are significant heterogeneous and multi-layered networks consisting of the HAP, HAUAV, and LAUAV network segments.
-There are many notable differences between HAP and UAV, which prevent most protocols designed for UAV networks from being applied directly to NSIN.
-Researchers and designers should conceive protocols and network management architectures for NSIN that take full account of the heterogeneity among airborne platforms as well as their cooperation.
-Besides, there are many promising use cases for NSIN where HAP networks play an irreplaceable and fundamental role.
-However, the impact of the unstable movement of HAP on the performance of HAP networks is seldom studied.
-The monitoring data from our field experiments showed that an airship rotated around one revolution per minute, and its pitch angle could vary by up to about +/-30$^{\circ}$.
+\textbf{Summary:} NSINs are significant heterogeneous and multi-layered networks consisting of the HAP, HAUAV, and LAUAV network segments.
+There are many notable differences between a HAP and a UAV, which prevent most protocols designed for UAV networks from being applied directly to NSINs.
+Researchers and designers should conceive protocols and network management architectures for NSINs that take full account of the heterogeneity among airborne platforms as well as their integration.
+Besides, there are many promising use cases for NSINs where HAP networks play an irreplaceable and fundamental role.

+\textbf{Lessons learned:} However, the impact of the unstable movement of HAP on the performance of HAP networks is seldom studied.
 The unstable movement of the platform can result in position shifting and deformation of the HAP's footprint.
 As a result, users close to the boundary of the footprint will frequently trigger handoffs, and their QoS requirements are hard to be satisfied.
 A HAP moves with six degrees of freedom, i.e., X-direction, Y-direction, Z-direction, yaw, roll, and pitch.
 The movement of the HAP along the X- and Y-directions will not affect the size of the footprint, but rather its location.
 The movement along the Z-direction will result in the expansion or contraction of the covered area.
 Further, the changes in its footprint are closely related to the installed antenna type of the HAP.
 For instance, given a high-directional antenna, the area of the coverage area expands with the uplift of the HAP; however, in the case of a low-directional antenna (or omnidirectional antenna), the area of the coverage area shrinks with the uplift of the HAP.
-Meanwhile, in the case of rotation, beams will change, and beamforming technologies should be enabled to resist the impact of platform rotation.
+Meanwhile, {the changes in the attitude angles of the airship may cause the changes in the beam.} Thus, novel beamforming techniques should be designed to withstand the adverse effects of {attitude angle variations.}